 Without a good format, a resume is simply a list of accomplishments, previous employment, diplomas and extra information without order or structure, making it impossible for recruiters to understand.

-Although we’d like to think that hiring managers spend time reading through all our achievements, the reality is that the resume in itself as a profile of your professional life needs to stand out visually to attract attention and the content needs to be the ultimate selling point.
+Although we’d like to think that hiring managers spend time reading through all our achievements, the reality is that the most effective resume layout, in itself as a profile of your professional life, needs to stand out visually to attract attention and the content needs to be the ultimate selling point.

 The design refers to the general resume layout and colors which are important to consider as part of the resume format.
 You should not use loud or multiple colors on your resume.

-If you do not have a design background, it may be easier to use an online resume maker to avoid the hassle of this step or find a resume sample to guide you.
+If you do not have a design background, it may be easier to use an online resume maker to avoid the hassle of this step or find a sample with a typical resume layout to guide you.

 However, the general resume format also includes alignment, spacing, margins, font size and type etc. Working from a resume template or using a resume builder makes this step much simpler as the content just needs to be edited as opposed to creating the resume structure from scratch.

 Here are some basic tips on how to format a resume whether you’re just starting out on your student resume or you need to update your professional profile: